 And it’s very likely to stop you from moving on.
 Not only that, but it’s actively bad for your health to bottle up emotions.

-This study published by the American Psychology Association analyzed the dreams and sleeping patterns of study participants.
-What they found was that those who regularly repressed their thoughts and emotions experienced more stress, anxiety, depression, and sleeping issues in waking life.
+This study, published by the American Psychology Association, analyzed the dreams and sleeping patterns of the participants.
+They found that those who regularly repressed their thoughts and emotions experienced more stress, anxiety, depression, and sleeping issues in waking life.